JoanaBLate/safe-easy-c/README.md

     releaseHeap(&hello);

-    // ERROR: trying to use already released object in function 'createStringClone' String hello2 = createStringClone(&hello);
+    // ERROR: trying to use already released object in function 'printlnString' printlnString(&hello);

     return 0;
 }